Micka33/x-api-sdk-ts/docs/project-overview.md

 - **Description**: Manages authentication for different Twitter API versions.
 - **Implementation Details**:
   - Two classes: `OAuth1Auth` for v1.1 API and `OAuth2Auth` for v2 API.
-  - Both implement the `IAuth` interface.
-  - `TwitterClient` dynamically selects the appropriate authentication method based on the API endpoint.
+  - Each implement their own interface `IOAuth1Auth` and `IOAuth2Auth`.
+  - `TwitterClient` injects both instances (via constructor) to each API Module.

 ### API Modules

 - **Description**: Organized into classes representing Twitter API categories (e.g., Tweets, Media, Users, Searches).
 - **Implementation Details**:
   - Each module (e.g., `Tweets`, `Media`) implements a corresponding interface (e.g., `ITweets`, `IMedia`).
+  - Modules are injected in their constuctor with an instance of each `IOAuth1Auth` and `IOAuth2Auth` interfaces.
-  - Modules depend on the `ITwitterClient` interface for loose coupling, rather than the concrete `TwitterClient` class.
+  - Modules depend on the `IOAuth1Auth` and `IOAuth2Auth` interfaces for loose coupling, rather than the concrete `OAuth1Auth` and `OAuth2Auth` class.

 ### Interfaces

 - **Description**: Define contracts for SDK components to ensure flexibility and testability.
 - **Implementation Details**:
-  - `ITwitterClient`: Specifies the `request` method.
   - `IAuth`: Specifies the `getHeaders` method for authentication headers.
   - `ITweets`, `IMedia`, etc.: Specify methods specific to each API module (e.g., `postTweet`, `uploadMedia`).

-### Factory Method
+### Dependcy Injection in TwitterClient constructor

 - **Description**: Simplifies instantiation of `TwitterClient` with default settings while allowing customization.
 - **Implementation Details**:
-  - `TwitterClient.createClient(config)`: A static method to create a client with default authentication and API modules.
-  - Constructor supports passing custom implementations of `IAuth`, `ITweets`, etc.
+  - Constructor supports passing custom implementations of `ITweets`, `IMedia` etc in an optional parameter named `apiModules`
+  - Constructor supports passing custom implementations of `IOAuth1Auth` and `IOAuth2Auth` in an optional parameter named `auth`

 ### Supporting Features